Biden vows to stop 'sick' Republican voting rights restrictions

 More than 250 bills with provisions that restrict voting access have been introduced in 43 states during the current legislative session, according to a report from the Brennan Center for Justice.

+“What they are trying to do, and it cannot be sustained,” Biden said.
+“I will do everything in my power along with the House and the Senate to keep that from becoming the law.”

-Reporting by Nandita Bose in Washington; Editing by Chizu Nomiyama and Peter Cooney
+Reporting by Nandita Bose in Washington; Editing by Heather Timmons and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.